tfwio/blender-knob/readme.md

     - Note: You are going to want to customize the lighting settings when adjusting your knob's materials and finalizing (most likely).
 - Set up your rendering settings.
     - Press the camera button
     - Goto the `Film` category and check the "Transparent" check-box so that we can have a transparent background.
+      ![Transparency-Setting]
     - Switch the renderer to cycles for later applying to your (knob's) materials.
 - Design your knob
     - press 2 to go the second layer.
     - add plane (you can enlarge it now or later to fill the camera view).
     - press 1 to return to the first layer.
     - make your knob however you like.
           - you can generally as a rule of thumb just make sure you keep the cursor in the center of the object or knob that you're designing.
 - Setup Animation Settings for the Knob
     - Go to your Time-line and Frame `0` within
     - Set this as your first frame or press `S`
     - Go to frame `64`
     - Set this as your last frame or press `E`
-    - Note that we are only looking to animate the Z-axis of our knob.
+          - NOTE: we are only looking to animate the Z-axis of our knob.
     - Go back to your main Design or Default view
-    - Next we'll create key-frames @`0`, `32` and `64`
+    - Next we'll create key-frames @0, 16 and 33 containing rotations: -30, -180 and -330, but we're starting at -30 degrees (zero'd) so that translates to 0, 150 and 300 deg.
       we're going to want to set the initial rotation of our down-pointing knob to -30 deg and then apply our keyframes to the z-rotation.
       - Rotate on the z-axis -30 deg and **Apply Tranformation** pressing `Ctrl+A` within the mesh view.
-        - *NOTE that the best way to set the z-rotation-transform is by right-clicking the z-transform button/slider thing and select `insert single keyframe` — this will only add the Z-Rotation transform and not all other transformations, keeping things clean.*
+          - *NOTE: the best way to set the z-rotation-transform is by right-clicking the z-transform button/slider thing and select `insert single keyframe` — this will only add the Z-Rotation transform and not all other transformations, keeping things clean.*
-        - we want a middle keyframe pointed directly up or centered, so it would be best to use an odd number of frames such as the 33 used here, targeting 32 frames with the center piece.
+          - we want a middle keyframe pointed directly up or centered, so it would be best to use an odd number of frames such as the 65 or 33 (counting the 0th) used here, this way our center frame points up at 90 deg.
-        - Go to Frame  0 and change Z rotation to -33 degrees.
-Press I and select Rotation.
+          - Go to Frame  0 and change Z rotation to -0 degrees.
+Press `I` and select Rotation.
-        - Go to Frame 32 and change Z Rotation to -180.
-Press I and select Rotation.
+          - Go to Frame 32 and change Z Rotation to -150.
+Press `I` and select Rotation.
-        - Go to Frame 64 and change Z Rotation to -327 (360 - 33).
-Press I and select Rotation.
+          - Go to Frame 64 and change Z Rotation to -300.
+Press `I` and select Rotation.
     - Return back to the Time-line (or animation) view ('Dopesheet').
 Expand the 'action' pertaining to your knob which we just set.
     - If you would like, you can select and delete `X Euler Rotation` and `Y Euler Rotation` leaving `Z Euler Rotation`.
     - Within the 'Dopesheet' view, select `Z Euler Rotation` by clicking on it and press `T` and select `Linear` interpolation.